tomohisaota/BTKInjector/README.md

 [mInjector bindFactory:[BTKSampleFactoryFactoryImpl new]];
 ```

-## Provider
-BTKInjector will return same object for given protocol.
-Your object creation code **get called only once**.
-In other word, it is singleton per injector.

-### Use block
-Since method signature for provider is always same, you can write binding using block.
-Above Core Data example uses Block based definition.

-### Subclass BTKInjectorProviderBase
-Just like Factory, you can subclass BTKInjectorProviderBase to write your own provider class.
+### Inject factory by protocol

-# Circular dependency
+## Circular dependency
 If two components depends on each other in **intialize sequence**, BTKInjector cannot create object.
 Chicken or egg problem.

 Circular dependency after object intialization is totally fine.
-So inject Provider instead of Instance whereever possible.
+So inject Proxy or Provider instead of Instance whereever possible.

-# Looking for more powerful framework?
-BTKInjector is designed for simplicity.

-If you're looking for more powerful DI framework, [Typhoon Framework](http://www.typhoonframework.org) may be the right choice.
+## License
+BTKInjector is created and maintained by Tomohisa Ota under the Apache 2.0 license.